How to clean dried paint rollers involves a bit of know-how and even more elbow grease. Can you save a dried paint roller?

 Preventing Dried Paint Rollers

 Rinse your roller with warm water.
-You may need to use your hands or a soft-bristled brush to remove any remaining paint from the roller.
-Be sure to rinse the roller thoroughly to remove all of the soap and paint.
-Remove the roller from the paint roller frame and clean it too.
+You might need to use your hands or a soft brush to remove any leftover paint.
+Make sure to rinse thoroughly to get all the soap and paint out.

 Conclusion